Sunday, December 25, 2011

 LIMEHOUSE LABOURING - LONDON PORT 1700-1800

-EARLY MODERN CLARK Great Grand-East Enders x 8 generations ago.
+EARLY MODERN ANCHOR SMITH OF LIMEHOUSE, EAST LONDON my Great Grand-East Enders x 8 generations ago.

 WILLIAM CLARK, SON TO WILLIAM & ANN OF NEW COURT, GRAVEL LANE.
 March 4 - 1718